DataBytes-Organisation/dolfin_chatbot/README.md

 4. Input desired sentence in final cell of chatbot_load.ipynb.
 5. When finished, stop cell running to stop the chatbot.

+# To add Code:
+1. Clone the repo and make your code changes.
+2. Push your code to a new branch of the repo using: git checkout -b feature_branch_name git add . git commit -m “some message about what you have done” git push -u origin feature_branch_name
+3. Create a pull request to merge your branch to master branch

 # Code adapted from:
 https://www.geeksforgeeks.org/deploy-a-chatbot-using-tensorflow-in-python/